Cruise down Kumagawa River and soak up the history of this beautiful rural town

-On land, or underground, lies another of Hitoyoshi's main draws.
-The largest limestone cave in Kyushu, Kysendo Cave runs five kilometers long and is said to be over 300 million years old.
-A kilometer of the cave is open for public exploration, with 30-minutes required to take in one of the areas more unusual attributes.
+Another of Hitoyoshi's main draws is the largest limestone cave in Kyushu.
+Kysendo Cave runs five kilometers long and is said to be over 300 million years old.
+A kilometer of the cave is open for public exploration, with 30-minutes required to take in one of the area's more unusual attributes.

 The shrine complex is small, and won't take too much time to see, giving you plenty of time to continue your journey.